Reading time: 4 minutes

 2. Check your trust deed

-Your trust deed must allow you to pay an account-based pension so you need to check your trust deed and amend it if necessary.
+Your trust deed must allow you to pay an account-based pension, so you need to check your trust deed and amend it if necessary.

 3. Value the assets

-This valuation is also the amount that will count towards the transfer balance cap of $1.6 million (see more below).
+This valuation is also the amount that will count towards the transfer balance cap (see more below).
 It should be in line with the ATO’s valuation guidelines and based on objective and supportable data.
 An independent valuation is only needed if there are collectibles and/or personal use items in the fund.

 4. Understand the transfer balance cap